 Adobe Presenter Video Express automatically converts audio in your project to closed captions.
 Generation of closed captions happens on the cloud and therefore, you must have internet connectivity to use this feature.

 Closed captions are currently optimized for American English.
+There is no support available now for Portuguese Brazilian closed caption.

 - To hide closed captions, click the collapsible icon () in the right panel.
 Use the collapsible icon to view the closed captions again.